the complete guide to twitter analytics

 Have a process for dealing with negative tweets and make sure you don’t exacerbate the situation.

 The next tab in your analytics gives a drill down into your tweet performance tweet by tweet and lets you see impressions and engagement.

 By default, Twitter shows you the previous 28 days although you can change that to a custom date range up to 91 days.
 Only your latest 3200 tweets will be shown.

-You can also export your data by tweet or by day which you can then save to Excel / Google Sheets to play around more with the data and to save it over an extended period.
-Buffer has some great examples of what you can do with this.
+You can also export your data by tweet or by day which you can then save to csv to play around more with or to save it over an extended period.
+Buffer has some great examples of how you can explore this with formulae.